KevinLiTian/Mapper/Docs/Overview.md

 Here's the overview and insight in a software engineering perspective of the milestones and a quick summary of the content in each of the source code files, and also a brief explanation on the written document and the two oral presentations.

 ## M1 - Efficient APIs
-> “There is more to life than increasing its speed." –Mahatma Gandhi
+> “There is more to life than increasing its speed." – Mahatma Gandhi

 An efficient application programming interface (API) is essential for a successful software engineering project, it makes developments easier and improve the responsiveness of the application.<br/>